Looking for a job or internship is not an easy process and it takes time, energy, and support. We are here to help you every step of the way.

-- Make an appointment to have your application materials reviewed by a career advisor or a peer advisor.
-Our advisors can also help you understand what “targeting” means.
+- Make an appointment to have your application materials reviewed by a career adviser or a peer adviser.
+Our advisers can also help you understand what “targeting” means.

-Utilize Colgate’s Alumni Network (iCAN) and your personal network (e.g. friends, family, faculty, past employers) to connect to individuals who can provide you first-hand perspective of a field or employer.
-The goal in building these relationships is to gain information to inform a search, not to be offered a position.
+Join the official Colgate University Group on LinkedIn and tap your personal network (e.g., friends, family, faculty, past employers) to connect to individuals who can provide you with a first-hand perspective of a field or employer.
+The goal in building these relationships is to gain information that will inform a search, not to be offered a position.

-Unfortunately there is no single website that lists all available jobs and internships.
+Unfortunately, there is no single website that lists all available jobs and internships.
 The different pages and search functions will vary depending on your career field, geographic region of interest, and the type of work you look to do.
-Work with an advisor to familiarize yourself with different job search tools, and determine which is the most helpful for YOU.
+Work with an adviser to familiarize yourself with different job search tools, and determine which is the most helpful for you.
 Check back often to find new positions of interest, and continue to send applications until you secure a position.

 Develop a prospect list of employers, including obvious and more obscure options.

-For instance, if you're interested in media … explore newspapers, radio stations, television networks, publishing houses, marketing firms, PR firms, and/or advertising firms.
+For instance, if you're interested in media you may explore newspapers, radio stations, television networks, publishing houses, marketing firms, PR firms, or advertising firms.
 But also check out communications or promotions offices in large companies/organizations, nonprofit organizations’ outreach, political campaigns, human resources departments, web design, public research interest groups, and brand management firms.

 Think creatively about how employers might meet your needs, and expand your notion of what it means to work in your field of interest.

-- Go to company/organization websites to apply for positions.
+- Go to company or organization websites to apply for positions.